Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

            "feature_watermark": "2025-11-29T16:05:00Z"  // up to which blocks we trust
          }
          ```
-5. **Offline path**: If this is a new feature we've yet to forward log or has wrong serving values we want to fix, we can generate feature values that the model would've seen online (point-in-time correctness) and join them with labels for training
+5. **Offline path**: If this is a new feature we've yet to forward log or if it has wrong serving values we want to fix, we can generate feature values that the model would've seen online (point-in-time correctness) and join them with labels for training
    - Offline feature generation via point-in-time lookup
       - The impression's `feature_watermark` is 16:05 --- that means, the largest time bucket used for online prediction was 16:05 👉 to prevent data leakage, we should not use newer buckets than this
       - Search for 1h + 5m pre-aggregated blocks from Iceberg to cover the range `[10:10, 16:05)`